DanielePalaia/checkmk/README.md

 kind create cluster --name rabbitmq-2
 ```

-We could also simulate a LoadBalancer using tools like MetaLB: https://metallb.io/ and configure it with Kind to have an external-ip
+We could also simulate a LoadBalancer using tools like MetaLB: https://metallb.io/ or another similar solution and configure it with Kind to have an external-ip
 but I'll leave it for this POC.

 ## Chart used